malan88/reviews/20181123_only_god_forgives.md

-illiterate people, who couldn’t name the title of a single Greek Tragedy and would have to ask who wrote Merchant of Venice, who, despite being ostensibly Christian and act offended at the word goddamn do not have a clue what is actually _in_ the Bible (I largely think that 90% of “Christians” today don’t actually know what’s in it either; how can anyone possibly like a God that kills children for making fun of an old man (the bears, the children, and Samuel, for reference).
+illiterate people, who couldn’t name the title of a single Greek Tragedy and would have to ask who wrote Merchant of Venice, who, despite being ostensibly Christian and act offended at the word goddamn do not have a clue what is actually _in_ the Bible.
+I largely think that 90% of “Christians” today don’t actually know what’s in it either; how can anyone possibly like a God that kills children for making fun of an old man (the bears, the children, and Samuel, for reference).
 Of course _I_ understand the symbolic and mythological nature of these stories, but if these _Christians_ believe it all to be literal truth, then how can they find that God to be a just one?
-The reason is simple: they haven’t read the goddamned Bible they purport to believe in; nor have they explored the actual mythological meaning of the words within it (any truly sophisticated analysis of the meaning of the Bible will yield a complete disbelief in the existence of an afterlife, for instance; the Jews certainly didn’t believe in it, and neither did Jesus; the Kingdom of Heaven is an extended metaphor for peace and tranquility and mystic revelation).
+The reason is simple: they haven’t read the goddamned Bible they purport to believe in; nor have they explored the actual mythological meaning of the words within it.
+Any truly sophisticated analysis of the meaning of the Bible will yield a complete disbelief in the existence of an afterlife, for instance; the Jews certainly didn’t believe in it, and neither did Jesus; the Kingdom of Heaven is an extended metaphor for peace and tranquility and mystic revelation.

 Anyway, I’ve digressed for far too long.
 Let’s just conclude with this: Nicolas Winding Refn is an auteur, and the people who walked out are morons.